Florentine Codex: History of the manuscript

 The Spanish Royal Academy of History learned of this work and, at the fifth meeting of the International Congress of Americanists, the find was announced to the larger scholarly community.
-In 1888 German scholar Eduard Seler presented a description of the illustrations at the 7th meeting of the International Congress of Americanists.
+In 1888, German scholar Eduard Seler presented a description of the illustrations at the 7th meeting of the International Congress of Americanists.
 Mexican scholar Francisco del Paso y Troncoso received permission in 1893 from the Italian government to copy the alphabetic text and the illustrations.

 The three-volume manuscript of the Florentine Codex has been intensely analyzed and compared to earlier drafts found in Madrid.
 The Tolosa Manuscript (Códice Castellano de Madrid) was known in the 1860s and studied by José Fernando Ramírez.
 The Tolosa Manuscript has been the source for all published editions in Spanish of the Historia General.

 The English translation of the complete Nahuatl text of all twelve volumes of the Florentine Codex was a decades-long work of Arthur J.O.
 Anderson and Charles Dibble, an important contribution to the scholarship on Mesoamerican ethno-history.
 In 1979, the Mexican government published a full-color, three-volume facsimile of the Florentine Codex in a limited edition of 2,000, allowing scholars to have easier access to the manuscript.
 The Archivo General de la Nación (Dra.
-Alejandra Moreno Toscano, director) supervised the project that was published by the Secretariat of the Interior (Prof. Enrique Olivares Santana, Secretary).
+Alejandra Moreno Toscano, director) supervised the project that was published by the Secretariat of the Interior (Enrique Olivares Santana, Secretary).
 The 2012 World Digital Library high-resolution digital version of the manuscript makes it fully accessible online to all those interested in this source for Mexican and Aztec history.
+In 2023, the Getty Research Institute released the Digital Florentine Codex which gives access to the complete manuscript and multiple translations.

 Sahagún's motivations for research

 The missionary Sahagún had the goal of evangelizing the indigenous Mesoamerican peoples, and his writings were devoted to this end.
-He described this work as an explanation of the "divine, or rather idolatrous, human, and natural things of New Spain."
+He described this work as an explanation of the "divine, or rather idolatrous, human, and natural things of New Spain".
 He compared its body of knowledge to that needed by a physician to cure the "patient" suffering from idolatry.

 He had three overarching goals for his research: